barbarrista/sqla-filter/docs/philosophy.md

 ```

-Not everyone is happy with such code in repository methods.
-Therefore, there was an attempt to reduce the code in repositories.
-Of course, not without victims.
-Now there is more code in filter classes.
+Not everyone is happy with this kind of code in repository methods.
+Therefore, an attempt was made to reduce its volume.
+Of course, there were sacrifices.
+Now there is more code in the filter classes.

 ```python
 from sqlalchemy.sql.operators import eq, ge, icontains_op, in_op, le